renekreijveld/Watchful.li-sitelist/README.md

 ##Changelog:

 25-aug-2016:
+* Added much faster toggle between display of sites with updates and all sites
 * Added column toggler to show or hide columns.
 * Added savestate to DataTables.
 * Dropped Foundation version.